QC Tests & Thresholds

 Human experts reviewed the results of the automated QC tests to identify poor quality observations that were not adequately flagged.
 Results of the automated tests were not changed, but an additional human in the loop flag of Fail was added to identify these observations.

-Situations where observations were flagged as Fail by human experts include:
+Situations where observations were upgraded to Suspect/Of Interest or Fail by human experts include:

 • Spikes with multiple observations (e.g., Spike Test Example 3 above).

-• Known issue with the deployment or sensor (e.g., surface buoy cut during deployment, sensor malfunctioned for most of the deployment).
+• Known issue with the deployment or sensor, for example:

 References